OHSutton/Bitcoin-Hub/README.md

 - Segwit support

 ## Frontend Design
-It will take me a while to get to this stage since I am working on this in my spare time.
-I want to  use Electron and CSS, JS, HTML to develop a visually appealling frontend and improve my web design skills.
+It will probably take me a while to get to here